Raid Boss Overview – Tapu Bulu

 - Ice

-- Poison attacks are especially dangerous due to a double weakness interaction.
+Poison-type attacks are especially dangerous due to a double effectiveness against it.

 Lore & Design Inspiration